Professor Libby Robin

 Research interests

-Emeritus Professor Libby Robin FAHA is an historian of science and environmental ideas.
-She is Emeritus Professor at the Fenner School of Environment and Society at the Australian National University, independent writer and Curator-at-Large.
+Libby Robin is an historian of science and environmental ideas.
+She is Emeritus Professor at the Fenner School of Environment and Society at the Australian National University, Fellow of the Australian Academy of Humanities and now works as an independent writer and Curator-at-Large, focusing on museums and global change.

 She was elected Fellow of the Australian Academy of Humanities in 2013.

-General themes: Environmental humanities, Conservation history and policy; Interdisciplinary environmental studies; The scientific aesthetic; Climate Change and the humanities; History of Ornithology in Australia; History of Science in Australia and the region
+General themes: Birds and birding, Museums and Climate Change, Environmental humanities, Conservation history and policy; Interdisciplinary environmental studies; The scientific aesthetic; The role of humanities in Energy Transitions; History of Ornithology in Australia; History of Science in Australia and the region

 2018 Warde, Paul, Libby Robin and Sverker Sörlin The Environment: A History of the Idea Johns Hopkins University Press, Baltimore USA https://jhupbooks.press.jhu.edu/content/environment

 2017 Lukasiewicz, Anna, Stephen Dovers, Libby Robin, Jennifer McKay, Steven Schilizzi and Sonia Graham (eds.)
-Natural Resources and Environmental Justice: Australian Perspectives, Melbourne: CSIRO Publishing.
-284pp.
+Natural Resources and Environmental Justice: Australian Perspectives, Melbourne: CSIRO.

 2017 Newell, Jennifer, Libby Robin and Kirsten Wehner eds.
-Curating the Future: Museums, Communities and Climate Change (Routledge Environmental Humanities), Abingdon, UK, Routledge, 2017.
-298pp.
+Curating the Future, Abingdon, Routledge.

 Projects: